 (a) Regular meetings shall be held the second Tuesday night of January, April, July and October for the purpose of transacting Association business between regular Association meetings.
-If the Moderator, Vice Moderator and Director of Missions collectively determine that it is in the best interests of the Association to alter the meeting dates, they shall, giving at least 10 days notice prior to the meeting to all committee members.
+If the Moderator, Vice Moderator and Director of Missions collectively determine that it is in the best interests of the Association to alter the meeting dates, they shall give at least ten (10) days notice prior to the meeting to all committee members.

 (b) Any two of the Moderator, Vice Moderator, or Director of Missions may call a special meeting, provided that all committee members are notified in writing, in advance, of the time, the place of meeting, and the nature of the business to be discussed.

 4.02 QUORUM.
-Representation from fifteen (15) members churches shall constitute a quorum.
+Representation from fifteen (15) member churches shall constitute a quorum.

 4.03 SPECIAL COMMITTEES.
 The Executive Committee may establish special committees as needed.